mathesh-me/cloud-finops-articles/aws/eks-fargate.md

 ![Screenshot 2024-10-20 153957](https://github.com/user-attachments/assets/d529274a-5b9b-47fd-ae2e-f20770b473b9)

-**You can see Per month Cost for EKS Cluster Control Plane at the Left bottom**<br>

-**Let's add Fargate to our Estimate now, I am going to configure my Pod resources(CPU, Memory) based on the Scenarios we considered.**
+**You can see Per month Cost for EKS Cluster Control Plane at the Left bottom.
+Now, Let's add Fargate to our Estimate now, I am going to configure my Pod resources(CPU, Memory) based on the Scenarios we considered.**

+*Some of Paramenters you need to consider while calculating the cost for Fargate:*

+- Region
+- Operating System
+- vCPUs Architecture
+- Number of Pods
+- Average duration of the pods in hours
+- vCPUs
+- Memory

 ![Screenshot 2024-10-20 154022](https://github.com/user-attachments/assets/1c8287a7-9c41-433d-8439-3c7b2fcf8cf0)